johndpope/TMNT-Tribute/README.md

 ## Welcome to my tribute of Teenage Mutant Ninja Turtles Arcade (1989)

-Here is the first level of the classic game Teenage Mutant Ninja Turtles game made in 1989.
-The game have been made entirely in C++ with the SDL libray.
+Here is the first level of the classic game Teenage Mutant Ninja Turtles, made in 1989.
+This tribute has been made entirely in C++ with the SDL library.

 ### Game